-We work with mortgage lenders and servicers to help ensure compliance with the relevant federal and state laws impacting residential and commercial mortgage origination, securitization, and servicing companies.
-We advise clients in the mortgage industry on regulation, examination, compliance, and supervision matters regarding various federal and state laws.
+We work with mortgage lenders and servicers to help ensure compliance with the relevant federal and state laws, regulation and guidance impacting residential and commercial mortgage origination, securitization, and servicing companies.
+We advise clients in the mortgage industry on regulation, compliance, supervision, and enforcement matters regarding various federal and state laws.

-Our multidisciplinary approach enables the Task Force to readily anticipate, recognize, and address challenges that our clients may face with respect to blockchain development or utilization.
-Our dedicated response team consists of experienced attorneys with diverse backgrounds in securities and broker-dealer regulations, entity and fund formation and financing, exchange formation, financial services regulation, technology and intellectual property licensing, and taxation.
-We also utilize resources from our robust government law and policy practice, which regularly advises governments and municipalities on evolving or model regulatory standards and other pertinent matters relating to blockchain.
+Our multidisciplinary approach enables our team to readily anticipate, recognize, and address the legal challenges that our clients may face with respect to blockchain and digital asset development or utilization.
+Our dedicated response team consists of experienced attorneys with diverse backgrounds in securities, commodities and broker-dealer regulations, entity and fund formation, financing, exchange formation, federal and state financial services regulation, technology and intellectual property licensing, privacy concerns, cybersecurity issues, and taxation.
+We also utilize resources from our robust Government, Law & Policy Practice, which regularly advises governments and municipalities on evolving or model regulatory standards and other pertinent matters relating to blockchain and digital assets.

 Futures and Derivatives Regulatory and Compliance